-I/We the undersigned taxpayer(s) do hereby certify, under penalties provided by law, that as of January 1 (last) I/We together have a qualifying total asset value (QTAV) not exceeding \$750,000.
-Qualifying total asset value shall consist of any and all assets of the applicant and spouse (and all other adults living in the household except those excluded in Section 15) as of the date of application including without limitation to liquid assets (e.g.; cash, including bank accounts, and marketable securities), retirement accounts (e.g.; IRA, 401k, 403b) and the taxpayer's equity in all other real estate and personal property but shall specifically exclude the value of the applicant's principal residence (as defined in this section), all tangible personal property contained therein and all motor vehicles.
+I/We the undersigned taxpayer(s) do hereby certify, under penalties provided by law, that as of December 31 (last) I/We together have a qualifying total asset value (QTAV) not exceeding \$650,000.
+Qualifying total asset value shall consist of any and all assets of the applicant and spouse (and all other adults living in the household except those excluded in Section 15 of the most recent Tax Relief for the Elderly Ordinance) including without limitation liquid assets (e.g.; cash, including bank accounts, and marketable securities), retirement accounts (e.g.; IRA, 401k, 403b) and the taxpayer's equity in all other real estate and personal property but shall specifically exclude the value of the applicant's principal residence (as defined in Section 12 of the ordinance), all tangible personal property contained therein and all motor vehicles.

-Taxpayer Date · Taxpayer
+Taxpayer Date Taxpayer